bschm0622/SqlSnippetVault/README.md

    - Enable GitHub OAuth in Authentication > Providers
    - Add your GitHub OAuth credentials
    - Update the callback URL in your GitHub OAuth app settings
+   - Deploy Edge Functions for Stripe integration
+   - Set up Stripe webhook endpoint in your Stripe dashboard

 5. **Start the development server**
    ```bash